“You can live sixty days without eating food and two weeks without drinking water, but you’ll live only a few minutes without breathing air.”

 There are many different types of Qigong.

-With Owahan.com you learn the ‘Shibashi 18’ Taiji Qigong form, a very easy to learn form for complete beginners.
+You learn the ‘Shibashi 18’ Taiji Qigong form when you join classes, a very easy to learn form for complete beginners.
 The 18 moves are based on ancient Taiji (or Tai Chi, a Chinese martial arts form) and Qigong (energy work) movements.

-I run stress management sessions which include Qigong for businesses and organisations.
+I run stress management sessions which include Qigong for businesses, organisations and schools.

-Practising Qigong is an effective way for managers and employees in the workplace to experience peace, calm and focus in a hectic environment.
+Tai Chi Qigong is an effective way for managers and employees in the workplace to experience peace, calm and focus in a hectic environment resulting in higher productivity.

 In schools and colleges exercising Tai Chi Qigong helps students, teachers and parents/carers to reduce (exam) fears and cope with daily pressures.